CPD/python-chatter/README.md

 A live chat application for demonstrating to students, who have just started learning programming, how python can be used in a real application.

 # About #
 Python Chatter was developed as part of a STEM project by Chris Doherty.
-It's intended purpose is to aid as a fun collaborative exercise for students to participate in.
+Its intended purpose is to aid as a fun collaborative exercise for students to participate in.
 Students must work as a team to figure out how to piece together functions such that their code works and they can connect to the Python Chatter server to talk with their friends across a class room network.

 # Pre-requisits
 1. Python 3.2.x.
 Python Chatter was written and tested using Python 3.2.x.